alexkimin/starters/packages/ts-starter/readme.md

 `withStyleGuide` is a helper to register into `Styleguidist`.
 You will need `withStyleGuide` only for typescript styled-component.

 Ans `styled-components` also can customize existing classes and tag base css.
+Please check their [Docs](https://www.styled-components.com/docs/faqs#can-i-use-css-frameworks) for more information.

 ```js
 import { styled, withStyleGuide } from '@Styled';